DCsunset/pandoc-code-attribute/README.md

 ### Example

-This pandoc filter will add attributes to code blocks based on its class.
+This pandoc filter will add attributes to code blocks based on their classes.

 For example, it can be very useful to use different styles for different language in `listings` :